CSC207-2022F-UofT/UofTinder/README.md

   - infoStringTestFriendshipUser: tests for getting the correct display information string for a friendship user.
 Also tests the case of not providing an answer for a question between two questions with answers provided.

 # Next steps for UofTinder
+Given more time, we would create prettier viewing of user profiles (UI changes) and also add a filter UI option for romantic and friendship users.

 #